 Some previous reports showed that siRNA targeting influenza M2 gene potently inhibited viral replication, and was effective, not only for H1N1 virus but also for H5N1 highly pathogenic avian influenza virus.
-Phother study also revealed that siRNAs could effectively reduce the NS1 gene expression of the H5N1 avian influenza virus.
-Phother study also revealed that siRNAs could effectively reduce the NS1 gene expression of the H5N1 avian influenza virus.
-Phother study also revealed that siRNAs based therapeutic agent against influenza virus, known as STP702.
+Another study also revealed that siRNAs could effectively reduce the NS1 gene expression of the H5N1 avian influenza virus.
+Sirnaomics have developed a siRNA-based therapeutic agent against influenza virus, known as STP702.
 STP702 has been shown to be effective against H5N1 (avian flu) and H1N1 (swine flu).
 In this application, several siRNAs targeting conserved regions of the influenza virus genome have been combined to form a cocktail that has a multitargeted approach.
-Se

 Furthermore, Rajput et al. reported that when NS1-specific siRNA was administered in experimental mice, a 92% reduction was observed in the levels of NS1 gene expression in the lungs.
 Significant decrease in cytokine levels and virus titers in the lungs were also observed.
 Zhou et al. also designed three siRNAs against the NP, PB1 and PA proteins of H5N1 avian influenza virus.
-PA and PB1 proteins are required for avian influenza virus transcription and replication and could serve as a basis for the development of siRNAs as prophylaxis and therapy for avian influenza infection in birds and humans.
+Their findings revealed that newly synthesized nucleocapsid, PA and PB1 proteins are required for avian influenza virus transcription and replication and could serve as a basis for the development of siRNAs as prophylaxis and therapy for avian influenza infection in birds and humans.